-15 minutes daily for at least a week (though evidence suggests that mindfulness increases the more you practice it).
+5 minutes daily for at least a week (though evidence suggests that mindfulness increases the more you practice it).

 How to Do It

 Sometimes, especially when trying to calm yourself in a stressful moment, it might help to start by taking an exaggerated breath: a deep inhale through your nostrils (3 seconds), hold your breath (2 seconds), and a long exhale through your mouth (4 seconds).
-Otherwise, simply observe each breath without trying to adjust it; it may help to focus on the rise and fall of your chest or the sensation through your nostrils.
+Otherwise, observe each breath without trying to adjust it; it may help to focus on the rise and fall of your chest or the sensation through your nostrils.
 As you do so, you may find that your mind wanders, distracted by thoughts or bodily sensations.
 That’s OK.
-Just notice that this is happening and gently bring your attention back to your breath.
+You can notice that this is happening and try to gently bring your attention back to your breath.

 To provide even more structure, and help you lead this practice for others, below are steps for a short guided meditation.
 You can listen to audio of this guided meditation, produced by UCLA’s Mindful Awareness Research Center (MARC), in the player below; if it doesn't play, you can find it here or download it from MARC's website.

 - Now as you do this, you might notice that your mind may start to wander.
 You may start thinking about other things.
 If this happens, it is not a problem.
 It's very natural.
-Just notice that your mind has wandered.
+Try to notice that your mind has wandered.
 You can say “thinking” or “wandering” in your head softly.
 And then gently redirect your attention right back to the breathing.

 - Stay here for five to seven minutes.
 Notice your breath, in silence.
 From time to time, you’ll get lost in thought, then return to your breath.

 - After a few minutes, once again notice your body, your whole body, seated here.
 Let yourself relax even more deeply and then, if it is available, please offer yourself some appreciation for doing this practice today.